sevcsik/sevdev.hu/blog/posts/2018-09-30-failure-culture-beyond-blaming.md

 # How [Agile Development][manifesto] Helps Dealing with Failure

 Agile development methods focus on people, adaptability and of course quality.
 Learning from failures are not just an option, but a core part of the methodology.
-Every mistake is an opportunity to adapt, and they have to be taken care of in order to get the most value out of them.
+Every mistake is an opportunity to adapt, and they have to be taken care of in a way to get the most value out of them.
 If they are handled properly, failure can be just as valuable as success.

 ## Trust